welcome to my FAQs

 WHAT KINDS OF PROJECTS DO YOU ACCEPT?

-My main focus is merchandise design, including:
+My main focus is merchandise design & promotional items, including:

 Custom Garment Design: Apparel that reflects brand identity and personal style — from t-shirts to hoodies.